-Tyndale University College is a division of Tyndale University College & Seminary, a multidenominational, evangelical Christian community of scholars, teachers and mentors that offers a range of undergraduate programs, as well as graduate-level education.
+Tyndale University College is a transdenominational, evangelical Christian community of scholars, teachers and mentors that offers a range of undergraduate programs.
 Located in a multicultural urban context, and heir to more than a century's commitment to education, we seek to educate men and women to think Christianly and to love God and their neighbours wholeheartedly.

-Developing from early Canadian roots in 1894, we are an innovative Christian university; a Tyndale degree is foundational in itself and a firm preparation.
-The curriculum features a strong core of religious studies.
-The University College is authorized to grant degrees in accordance with legislation passed by the province of Ontario, and our graduates have gone on to further studies in other universities, law schools and schools of education in this province and in many other parts of the world.
+Developing from early Canadian roots in 1894, we are an innovative Christian university; a Tyndale degree is foundational and a firm preparation, both for graduate studies and impactful employment.
+The curriculum features a strong core of biblical studies, humanities, social and natural sciences and the fine arts.
+The University College is authorized to grant degrees in accordance with legislation passed by the province of Ontario, and our graduates have gone on to further studies in other universities, law schools and graduate studies throughout Canada and in many other parts of the world.